-Highly successful project managers have learnt that the way to add maximum value – and fully leverage the team – is to delegate anything that can potentially be done by someone else.
-In delegating, not only do they develop the team’s skill-set, they also free themselves up to focus on the important, such as customer relationships, communication, leading and motivating the team, de-risking the project and setting the vision.
+Highly successful project managers have learned that the way to add maximum value – and fully leverage the team – is to delegate anything that can potentially be done by someone else.
+In delegating, not only do they develop the team’s skill-set, but they also free themselves up to focus on the important, such as customer relationships, communication, leading and motivating the team, de-risking the project, and setting the vision.

 They challenge the status quo:

 It is no longer enough to turn up for work and deliver a project the way we used to.
-Highly successful project managers are mindful of how they can deliver change in better, cheaper and faster ways.
-They challenge the status quo, assess what new technologies can be can employed, which extra benefits can be delivered and how processes can be improved.
+Highly successful project managers are mindful of how they can deliver change in better, cheaper, and faster ways.
+They challenge the status quo to assess what new technologies can be employed, which extra benefits can be delivered, and how processes can be improved.